CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/kinematic_driver_machine/README.md

 The machine defaults to the *Idle* state.
 If `target_position` is not null, we will move towards it via the *Walk* state.
 Once we reach the target position, the next path will be taken from `target_path`.
 Once `target_path` has been emptied, we will clear `target_position` and emit a `target_reached` signal.
 If a `target_position` is not set, and we have an empty `target_path`, we will revert to the *Idle* state.

 Meanwhile, the *OnGround* state is constantly probing downwards to ensure we are on the ground.
-If we aren't on the ground for whatever reason, the subordinate states are interrupted and we move to the *Falling* state.
+If we aren't, we begin falling, but *without* interrupting the subordinate states.
+This allows us some "airtime" where we walk on air.
+The airtime corresponds to the `KinematicCore`'s *Fall State Time Delay* configurable.
+Once we've fallen for that time duration, we transfer to the *Falling* state proper.

 While in the *Falling* state, the only thing we do is fall.
 That's it.

-The `visual_update` signal is regularly emitted throughout the *Falling*, *Idle*, and *Walk* states.
+Once we hit the ground, we go to *Idle*.

 This whole process can be observed in this image: